nushell-prophet/numd/README.md

 //
 //
 // Flags:
-//   -o, --result-md-path <path> - path to a resulting `.md` file; if omitted, updates the original file
+//   -o, --result-md-path <path>: path to a resulting `.md` file; if omitted, updates the original file
-//   --print-block-results - print blocks one by one as they are executed
+//   --print-block-results: print blocks one by one as they are executed
-//   --echo - output resulting markdown to the terminal
+//   --echo: output resulting markdown to the terminal
-//   --save-ansi - save ANSI formatted version
+//   --save-ansi: save ANSI formatted version
-//   --no-backup - overwrite the existing `.md` file without backup
+//   --no-backup: overwrite the existing `.md` file without backup
-//   --no-save - do not save changes to the `.md` file
+//   --no-save: do not save changes to the `.md` file
-//   --no-stats - do not output stats of changes
+//   --no-stats: do not output stats of changes
-//   --intermed-script <path> - optional path for keeping intermediate script (useful for debugging purposes).
+//   --intermed-script <path>: optional path for keeping intermediate script (useful for debugging purposes).
 If not set, the temporary intermediate script will be deleted.
-//   --no-fail-on-error - skip errors (and don't update markdown in case of errors anyway)
+//   --no-fail-on-error: skip errors (and don't update markdown in case of errors anyway)
-//   --prepend-code <string> - prepend code into the intermediate script, useful for customizing Nushell output settings
+//   --prepend-code <string>: prepend code into the intermediate script, useful for customizing Nushell output settings
-//   --table-width <int> - set the `table --width` option value
+//   --table-width <int>: set the `table --width` option value
-//   --config-path <path> - path to a config file (default: '')
+//   --config-path <path>: path to a config file (default: '')
 //
 //
 // Parameters: